 What causes cloudiness in the eye after cataract surgery?

 Another item in the list of what to expect after cataract surgery is blurred or cloudy vision.
+Many patients may confuse this as a cataract surgery side effect early in their research.
 For the most part, blurred vision after cataract surgery refers to vision stabilization, as discussed above.
 Your eye is still getting accustomed to its new lens.
 Most patients state that their vision becomes less cloudy only 48 hours post-op.
 Keep in mind, if you have floaters, they may be more visible now that you are seeing through a clear lens.

 What are the side effects of cataract surgery?